 Inventories must be valued at the lower of cost and net realizable value.
 A write-down of inventory will occur when its estimated net realisable value (which is the estimated selling price minus costs necessary to make the sell) is below its carrying amount.
-This involves significant management judgment and is based on the Company's assessment of market conditions for its products determined by historical usage, estimated future demand and, in some cases, the specific risk of loss on specifically identified inventory.
+This involves that management applies significant judgement in determining the value of obsolete or unmarketable inventory based on an assessment of market conditions for its products determined by ageing of inventory, historical usage, estimated future demand and, in some cases, the specific risk of loss on specifically identified inventory.
 Any change in the assumptions used in assessing this valuation or selling costs could impact the carrying amount of the inventory on the consolidated statement of financial position with a corresponding impact made to cost of sales on the consolidated statement of loss.